 Enter the total job expenses you paid for which you were not reimbursed.
 (Amounts your employer included in box 1 of your W-2 form are not considered reimbursements.)
-But you MUST fill in and attach Form 2106 if:
+But you must fill in and attach Form 2106 if either 1 or 2 next applies.

-- 1. You claim any travel, transportation, meal, or entertainment expenses for your job, OR - 2.
+- 1. You claim any travel, transportation, meal, or entertainment expenses for your job. - 2.
 Your employer paid you for any of your job expenses reportable on line 20.

-If you used your own vehicle and item 2 does not apply, you may be able to file Form 2106-EZ instead.
+If you used your own vehicle and item 2 does not apply, you may be able to file Form 2106-EZ instead